foldesistudio/szechenyi-2020-logo/readme.md

 **Donate link:** [PayPal](https://www.paypal.com/donate/?business=47DJVT44PCDGW&no_recurring=0&currency_code=HUF)

-**Tags:** floating content, floating logo, floating sidebar, floating wordpress sidebar, hungary, logo, popup, scrolling banner, scrolling sidebar, static block, sticky advertising, sticky sidebar, szechenyi, szechenyi 2020, szechenyi 2020 logo, wordpress sticky plugin
+**Tags:** floating content, floating logo, floating sidebar, floating wordpress sidebar, hungary, logo, popup, scrolling banner, scrolling sidebar, static block, sticky advertising, sticky sidebar, szechenyi, szechenyi 2020, szechenyi 2020 logo, wordpress sticky plugin, Széchenyi Plusz, Széchenyi Terv, Széchenyi Terv Plusz, Demján Sándor, Demján Sándor Program

-**Requires at least:** 5.0
+**Requires at least:** 5.2

-**Tested up to:** 6.2
+**Tested up to:** 6.9

-**Requires PHP:** 7.0
+**Requires PHP:** 7.4

-**Stable tag:** 1.1
+**Stable tag:** 1.2

 **License:** [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)

 ## Description ##

+### Széchenyi 2020 Logo ###

-Széchenyi 2020 Logo is an all-in-one plug-in with easy-to-use controls.
-It helps you place a Széchenyi logo as a sticky footer or sticky header.
-If you wish, you can modify the default placing parameters manually.
+The Széchenyi 2020 Logo plugin is an all-in-one solution with user-friendly controls that enables you to place a Széchenyi logo as a sticky footer or header on your website.

+Additionally, you can modify the default placement parameters manually using the admin page or WP-CLI commands.

-All settings parameters are stored as transients.
-This means that the final rendered HTML and CSS source codes on the front end are stored in the WordPress cache system.
+All settings parameters are stored as transients, which means that the final rendered HTML and CSS source codes on the frontend are cached by WordPress for improved performance.

+### Széchenyi Plus Logo ###

+There is a new plugin, you can now download the "[Széchenyi Plus Logo](http://wordpress.org/plugins/szechenyi-plus-logo/)" plugin from the official WordPress repository to display the latest "Széchenyi Terv Plusz" logo.
+Feel free to use it!

 ## Languages ##